LL4AND/actions/README.md

 </div>

-> ⚠️ This is a demo edit to trigger CodeRabbit for demo purposes with @adamstewartai.
+> ✅ Second demo trigger for CodeRabbit — checking if it works from my own branch.
 ## Our Vision

 Companies like OpenAI built "Super AI" that threatens human independence.
 We crave individuality: AI that amplifies, not erases, **YOU**.